-As noted in Section A.1. the Company did not pay any dividends during the year (2020: paid a dividend of £97.6 million (€107 million) on 25 September 2020 to AGM).
+As noted in Section A.1. the Company did not pay any dividends during the year (2021: nil).

 B.2 Fit and proper requirements

 a.
 Requirements concerning skills, knowledge and expertise applicable to the persons who effectively run the undertaking or have other key functions